Diana-Warofia/alx-system_engineering-devops/0x00-shell_permissions/README.md

 #!/bin/bash
-This script contains the commands needed to execute the tasks
+The scripts contain commands needed to execute the tasks given